-GLG202 Field Course
+GLG2 Field Course

-Field course through Karoo sedimentary and igneous rock succession.
+A 4-5 day field course through the Karoo and Cape Supergroup sedimentary rock succession.
 The course emphasises sedimentary rocks, structures, sequences, and environments, and the fossil record therein (both plants and animals).
+The field course may be merged with the modules on Sedimentology and Structural Geology.

-GLG302 Field Course
+GLG3 Field Course